ethyca/fides/docs/fides/docs/guides/generate_datamaps.md

         automated_decisions_or_profiling: true
 ```

-Running `fidesctl push demo_resources/` will push your changes.
+Running `fides push demo_resources/` will push your changes.

-Now, auditing this resource with `fidesctl evaluate demo_resources --audit` will show the Demo Marketing System issues are resolved:
+Now, auditing this resource with `fides evaluate demo_resources --audit` will show the Demo Marketing System issues are resolved:
 ```bash
 ...
 "Auditing Organization Resource Compliance"